fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-revocation.rst

 Users MAY change their Digital Credential validity status by:

-  1. Deleting the Digital Credential from their Wallet Instance: the Wallet Instance MUST use the Notification Endpoint provided by the Issuer as described in Section :ref:`Status Update by Wallet Instance <Status Update by Wallet Instance>`.
+  1. Deleting the Digital Credential from their Wallet Instance: the Wallet Instance MUST use the Notification Endpoint provided by the Issuer as described in Section :ref:`credential-revocation:Status Update by Wallet Instance`.
   2. Using the Issuer's web portal:

     a.
 Users MAY access a secure area with at least the same Level of Assurance used during the issuance phase.